 PRIPYAT CITY SIGN

-One of the most aware symbols of the Chernobyl Exclusion Zone is a memorable Pripyat Sign (city limit sign), which is located on the crossroads only 1.2 km far the Chernobyl Nuclear Power Plant.
-It reflects the year 1970 – which symbolizes the foundation stone of Pripyat (Ukraine), put February 4, 1970.
-Next to the Pripyat sign, on the roadside is a warning radiation symbol, determining limits of buried Red forest Chernobyl.
-In 1987 dozens ha of most radiation-contaminated Red forest (was on the way of the major nuclear fallout after Chernobyl accident on April 26, 1986) were buried into trenches, with new trees planted above it.
-The Pripyat sign itself was thoroughly decontaminated, but few meters aside and background radiation is unhealthy high.
+One of the most aware symbols of the Chornobyl Exclusion Zone is a memorable Pripyat Sign (city limit sign), which is located at the crossroads only 1.2 km far the Chornobyl Nuclear Power Plant.
+It reflects the year 1970 – which symbolizes the foundation stone of Pripyat (Ukraine), put on February 4, 1970.
+Next to the Pripyat sign, on the roadside is a warning radiation symbol, determining the limits of the buried Red forest Chornobyl.
+In 1987 dozens of ha of the most radiation-contaminated Red forest (which was on the way to the major nuclear fallout after the Chornobyl accident on April 26, 1986) were buried in trenches, with new trees planted above it.
+The Pripyat sign itself was thoroughly decontaminated, but a few meters aside and background radiation is unhealthy high.

 CHORNOBYL-2.
 RUSSIAN WOODPECKER

-Former Soviet secret military city, hidden 6-km aside the main road in the forest, marked as children’s camp on the old maps.
+Former Soviet secret military city, hidden 6-km aside from the main road in the forest, marked as a children’s camp on the old maps.
 Two security perimeters for 1000 men military reservation.
-The outer one includes military city, barracks, parade ground, canteen, garages and workshops, school, kinder garden and the only street named after Kurchatov – father of the Soviet atomic program.
-The inner perimeter of the Chernobyl 2 includes the infrastructure of Telecommunication center and Over-the-horizon radar system («Duga Radar», «Russian Woodpecker», «Russian Duga», «Woodpecker radio»).
+The outer one includes a military city, barracks, parade ground, canteen, garages and workshops, school, kinder garden, and the only street named after Kurchatov – father of the Soviet atomic program.
+The inner perimeter of the Chornobyl 2 includes the infrastructure of the Telecommunication center and an Over-the-horizon radar system («Duga Radar», «Russian Woodpecker», «Russian Duga», «Woodpecker radio»).

 Over-the-horizon radar system (OTH), well-known as Duga radar was constructed to determine potential mass launches of the atomic missiles from the USA.
-It was constructed near the Chernobyl Nuclear Power Plant to maintain a great amount of electricity for service and coasted much more than the Station itself.
-Indicative air interferes, which caused troubles to the European civil aviation, provided the official name as «Russian Woodpecker».
+It was constructed near the Chornobyl Nuclear Power Plant to maintain a great amount of electricity for service and coasted much more than the Station itself.
+Indicative air interference, which caused troubles for European civil aviation, provided the official name «Russian Woodpecker».
 Information about Duga Radar broke into the world only after the fall of the Soviet Union.
-Today two giant receivers of 30 000 tones weight impresses tourists.
-The bigger one is 500 meters long and 150 high and the smaller one – 250 meters long and 100 m high.
+Today two giant receivers of 30 000 tons of weight impress tourists.
+The bigger one is 500 meters long and 150 high and the smaller one – is 250 meters long and 100 m high.

 ON THE ROOF OF PRIPYAT